 That’s it!
 On successful application, you will be issued an Estonian VAT number, which starts EE and is followed by 9 digits.
 This is distinct from your personal and business ID numbers.

-For most business goods and services in Estonia, VAT is applied at a rate of 20%, unless any of your offerings fit the special categories indicated above.
+For most business goods and services in Estonia, VAT is applied at a rate of 20% (from January 1, 2024, the VAT rate will be 22%), unless any of your offerings fit the special categories indicated above.
 Those items are charged at 9%, apart from ad-free press and media, which recently got reduced to 5%.

 VAT is applied and added up automatically in your Xolo business portal when you register a customer in the database who has an Estonian address.
 So even though the arithmetic at prevailing rates is pretty simple, you don’t have to give it any thought anyway.
 This smart accounting benefit applies to invoices in Xolo Go, as well as Xolo Leap - so all Xolo customers can invoice with their VAT correctly accounted for.